GT Advance 3: Pro Concept Racing

-GT Advance 3: Pro Concept Racing, known in Japan as Advance GT 2 (アドバンスGT2, Adobansu GT Tsū), is a racing game developed by MTO and published by THQ for the Game Boy Advance.
+GT Advance 3: Pro Concept Racing (Note: Known in Japan as Advance GT 2 (アドバンスGT2, Adobansu GT Tsū)) is a racing game developed by MTO and published by THQ for the Game Boy Advance.
 It is the sequel to GT Advance 2: Rally Racing, based heavily on the gameplay from GT Advance Championship Racing, and the third game in the GT Advance series.

 Gameplay

 The game reportedly mixes the first two games of the series—it has the city environments and paved streets of the first game, but the physics engine is slippery, much like the second, and allows more leeway with collisions, changing the strategy drastically from the original GT Advance.
 There are 97 cars available, unlocked by playing through each mode, and all are upgradeable.
 Also added to the game is the "Drift Combo" mode, in which the player needs to chain drifts a certain number of times within a lap limit to unlock a new car.